-Depending on mode of transportation and traffic / time of the day, you will generally need at least an hour to get from the airport to Pireaus.
+Depending on mode of transportation and traffic / time of the day, you will generally need at least an hour to get from the airport to Piraeus.

 If you are in central Athens, you can either get the green metro line, or a taxi.
 A single metro ticket costs 1.40, while the taxi will be metered.

-Allow plenty of time in Pireaus before your boat departs – I suggest getting there an hour before your trip in order to find your gate.
+Allow plenty of time in Piraeus before your boat departs – I suggest getting there an hour before your trip in order to find your gate.

 Read my full article: How to get from Piraeus to Athens Airport and city centre